 For over 20 years I have been negotiating commercial real estate leases throughout CT, many of them restaurants.
-The best compliment I ever had was from a landlord when I asked him to describe his experience with my company.
-His response was “pit bull with a brain.”
 The knowledge I have acquired from this negotiating leases process is invaluable.

 Quite often you hear when it comes to commercial real estate sites, it’s location, location and location.
 I beg to differ.
 I will take the side street almost every time rather than the more visible frontage or end cap assuming the concept is not fast food a la McDonalds or a Chipotle, or Starbucks which totally relies upon impulse convenience buying which is propelled by visibility and easy access rather than the dining experience driven by quality food, competitive pricing and an overall great dining experience.

 Why?
 For starters, landlords tend to be more open to negotiating lease terms if they don’t think they have the best location in the market, shopping center or trade area.

 The lease terms are as critical to the success and long-term viability of the restaurant as a talented chef, sourcing of quality food at competitive pricing and hiring a great staff.
 You can do everything right as it relates to operating a restaurant but if your lease is one sided to the landlord the profit tends to be extremely elusive, so if you want to work for the landlord then the lease negotiation is not that important, if you prefer to reap the benefits of your hard work then I offer you a few thoughts.
 Your landlord is your partner whether you acknowledge it or not.
 Below is what you should expect from your “partner landlord.”